 5. Use the right camera and lens

-Any further result will depend on how you use your camera.
-We recommend you to keep the quality and detail of the image as high as possible.
-Also, make sure the image is not at all grainy, and white balance is set according to the scenario you are.
+Any further results will depend on how you use your camera.
+We recommend you keep the quality and detail of the image as high as possible.
+Also, make sure the image is not at all grainy, and the white balance is set according to the scenario you are in.

 7. Experiment with Angles

 As we said before, in order to stand out you may have to break out some so-called “Rules of Photography”.
-Among which people always believe to get a portrait your camera should always be at the eye level of your model.
+Among those people who always believe to get a portrait your camera should always be at the eye level of your model.

 Well, this isn’t true.
 You can and must try different angles.
 This way you can come up with your own creatives and get the best result.
 Also, varying the angle will allow you to present your model according to you.
 You can make your model look, tall, short, wide, or thin just varying angles.